vivekbabu/telecom-churn-case-study/README.md

 Best Parameters: {'colsample_bytree': 0.7, 'gamma': 0.1, 'learning_rate': 0.1, 'max_depth': 5, 'n_estimators': 100, 'subsample': 0.5}
 Accuracy: 0.9416666666666667

-This model was used for prediction and we have attached the reuslts.
-But since Gridsearch requires very heavy resources we have commented the gridsearch code.
+This model was used for prediction and we have attached the reuslts as final_prediction.csv in the repo and also in Kaggle.

+But since Gridsearch requires very heavy resources and takes a lot of time, we have commented the gridsearch code.

-We have included the normal XGB classifier code in the sheet
+We have included the normal XGB classifier code in the sheet and attached its output in the final submission